pat222git/math-game-1/Documentation/problems_solved.md

+# File backup
+backupproject14 html refers to the game before adding animation effect project14 html is the latest version

 # Security warning during integration with Supabase
 Security warning message "The function has a role-mutable search_path because it does not explicitly set the function's search_path configuration.
 This means the function will execute under whichever search_path is active for the role that calls it, which is unsafe".
 Fixing the Search Path Security Warning